GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/projections.rst

 Example
 ~~~~~~~

-The following is an example of a single layer added using the previously-defined (EPSG:2263) projection.
+Below an example of a single layer added using the previously-defined (EPSG:2263) projection.

 .. code-block:: xml